 If your goal was to post stupid comments with the intent of angering me, then you did not succeed.
 The only thing you have accomplished is wasting your own time.
 I will not respond to you any further.

-One can only imagine how miserable and empty your life is, given that you have nothing better to do besides trolling people on the Internet.
+One can only imagine how empty and miserable your life is, given that you have nothing better to do besides trolling strangers on the Internet.
+Out of everything else that you could do with your time, that's really what you like to do for fun?

 If you're just going to mock my ideas without rationally engaging with them, then take a hike.
 You clearly don't have anything to offer to this thread, besides making comments that suggest that your intelligence is quite lacking.